Dharma1987/302website/content/posts/Module10Report.md

 -----------------------------------------------------------------
-From this week's reading, **I learned about the content modeling and how we can differentiate content type, content attributes and datatype about the content attributes.Moreover, I learned that datatypes are really useful in content management system.** *Without using proper datatype we can complete certain tasks effectively and efficiently.*
+From this week's reading, **I learned about the content modeling and how we can differentiate content type, content attributes and datatype about the content attributes.Moreover, I learned that datatypes are really useful in content management system.** *Without using proper datatype we can not complete certain tasks effectively and efficiently.* Some datatype includes text, numbers etc.

 I can describe and compare content management systems.
 ------------------------------------------------------
-At this point in the semester, *I learned about conetent management systems like Hugo and WordPress about how we can publish content and how we can change the themes and use the media file such as image, videos etc.* **I learned how we can add hyperlinks in the post.**
+At this point in the semester, *I learned about conetent management systems like Hugo and WordPress about how we can publish content and how we can change the themes and use the media file such as image, videos etc.* **I learned how we can add hyperlinks in the post.**  I got to know that how one CMSs can be better other for some specific tasks.
+For example, WordPress is better for blogging than Hugo.

 I can manage content using established workflows.